 1. After searching for an item in the AAS online catalog, simply click on "Request" in the online catalog record.
 If you have not already logged into your account, you will be asked to do so.
 Once you've logged in, you will see that your request form has been filled out for you.
 Add any addional information or notes.
 Select whether you wish to save the request or schedule a date to use the material.
 Then simply click "Submit Request" to complete the request.

 2. You may manually fill out a request for uncataloged materials.
 After consulting with online finding aids or with reference staff, fill out the appropriate form for uncataloged materials.
 Be as specific as possible, choose to either save or schedule the request, and then simply click "Submit Request."

 Is there a limit to the number of requests I can make at any one time?

-AAS fellows and staff are not limited to twenty current requests, but are expected to keep only a reasonable amount of books at their desks.
+AAS fellows are not limited to ten current requests, but are expected to keep only a reasonable amount of books at their desks.

 When will my materials be paged?